 Add OneDrive for a Business account to CloudFuze the same way Shared Drives was added earlier.
-Click on the OneDrive for the Business logo in the business clouds list.
+Click on the OneDrive for Business logo in the Business Clouds list.

 Your OneDrive for Business login credentials are nothing but the Microsoft 365 admin login credentials.
 Enter the login information and click on the Next button.

-Click on the Accept button to complete adding OneDrive for a Business account to CloudFuze.
+Click on the Accept button to complete adding OneDrive for Business account to CloudFuze.

 Microsoft displays the list of all permissions you will be providing to CloudFuze.

 CloudFuze requires these permissions to migrate content.
 Please note that CloudFuze neither stores your data nor the passwords.
-Read more about CloudFuze security.
+Read more about CloudFuze’s security.

 Click on the Team Migration button as shown in the image.
-Clicking on it will not start the migration right away.
+Clicking on it will not start the process to migrate from Google Shared Drives to OneDrive for Business right away.
 You still need to complete a few steps before the actual migration begins.

 Choose Google Shared Drives as the source account and OneDrive for Business as the destination.